Los Angeles Dodgers: Nicknames

-Other team names used by the franchise were the Atlantics, Grays, Grooms, Bridegrooms, Superbas, and Robins.
+Other team names used by the franchise were the Atlantics, Grays, Grooms, Bridegrooms, Superbas, and Robins: the Bridegrooms in the club's earliest years, the Superbas around the turn of the century, and the Robins thereafter, after the Hall of Fame manager Wilbert Robinson, who led the team from 1914 to 1931.
 All of these nicknames were used by fans and sportswriters to describe the team, but not in any official capacity.
-The team's legal name was the Brooklyn Base Ball Club.
 However, the Trolley Dodger nickname was used throughout this period, simultaneously with these other nicknames, by fans and sportswriters of the day.
 The team did not use the name in any formal sense until 1932 when the word "Dodgers" appeared on team jerseys.
+That year the club allowed the Brooklyn baseball writers to select a permanent name, and on January 22, 1932, the writers chose Dodgers; the only other nickname seriously considered was Kings.
 The "conclusive shift" came in 1933, when both home and road jerseys for the team bore the name "Dodgers".